 Call 214-556-0555 or Email Us to make an appointment with our expert spine doctors.

 How can Cervical Spinal Stenosis go Undiagnosed or Misdiagnosed?

 Many of the symptoms of spinal stenosis appear gradually over time, making them difficult to notice.
 Because of this slow progression, symptoms are often brushed aside by both the patient and a general practitioner as a normal part of getting older.
 Because the symptoms that accompany stenosis are fairly vague, it takes an expert to identify this condition.
 Therefore, many diagnoses can misidentify other causes like arthritis, bulging or herniated discs, and even carpal tunnel syndrome.
-These are just a couple of reasons why it’s so important to see an orthopedic specialist. if you have symptoms like the ones listed above. why not see the very best doctors at the Southwest Scoliosis Institute
+These are just a couple of reasons why it’s so important to see an orthopedic specialist. if you have symptoms like the ones listed above. why not see the very best doctors at the Southwest Scoliosis and Spine Institute

 In addition, X-rays are the first diagnostic tool doctors use to determine what’s going on with the spine, but X-rays don’t always provide the facts in cases of stenosis.
 This occurs because X-ray imaging can only show issues with the bones of the spine, such as bone spurs, loss of bone height, or spondylolisthesis.
-They don’t give an accurate view of the soft tissue like the spinal cord and nerves.
+They don’t give an accurate view of soft tissue like the spinal cord and nerves.
 For this, CT and MRI scans are needed.